ipspace/blog/content/posts/2021/12/network-automation-container.md

 ## Running a Network Automation Container

 Containers are started with **docker run** command, and if you want to have an interactive container you should add `-it` flags.
 You probably don't want to have a ton of expired containers lying around, so let's add `--rm` flag (remove a container after it exits).
+For more details, watch *[Starting, Stopping and Removing Containers](https://my.ipspace.net/bin/get/Docker101/2.1%20-%20Starting%2C%20Stopping%20and%20Removing%20Containers.mp4?doccode=Docker101)* part of *[Basic Docker Commands](https://my.ipspace.net/bin/list?id=Docker101#CLI)*

 The rest of the command line is passed straight to the container -- this is how you would run **ansible-playbook**:

 ```
 docker run -it --rm ipspace/automation:ubuntu ansible-playbook
 ```

 The "only" problem: the container cannot access your playbooks.
 You have to map the directories that should be accessible to your automation tools with the `--volume` parameter, and make sure the target directory is the current (working) directory when the desired command is executed.
-You could set the working directory with the `-w` flag, or map the current directory into the initial working directory specified in the Dockerfile (`/ansible`) -- that's what we'll do.
+You could set the working directory with the `-w` flag, or map the current directory into the initial working directory specified in the Dockerfile (`/ansible`) -- that's what we'll do (more details in *[Mapping Host Directories into Containers](https://my.ipspace.net/bin/get/Docker101/2.2%20-%20Mapping%20Host%20Directories%20into%20Containers.mp4?doccode=Docker101)*)

 You might also want to map your home directory into the container to get default settings like `.bashrc`.
 The simple command we started with thus becomes: